 Many clients struggle to obtain treatment due to cost or lack of health insurance.
 If you are in this situation, it is understandably very frustrating, as often medical insurance coverage is tied to employment.
 If you do not have health insurance, consider seeking out treatment through free or low-cost providers in your area.
 This will at least establish that your conditions are severe enough that you need to receive treatment.
 Further, medical providers typically perform a general examination and notate in your medical records their overall impressions of your musculoskeletal system, heart, lungs, and other body systems.
 The medical records will document any abnormalities, which will prove to Social Security that you have limitations in your abilities to perform work.

-The injury attorneys at LaBovick Law Group are experts at reviewing your medical records and building a strong case based on your conditions.
-It is not always easy to know what aspects of your medical condition Social Security considers to be important when evaluating your case, so it is important to seek professional guidance.
+The Personal Injury Attorneys at LaBovick Law Group are experts at reviewing your medical records and building a strong case based on your conditions.
+It is not always easy to know what aspects of your medical condition Social Security considers to be important when evaluating your case, so it is important to seek professional guidance with a seasoned Social Security Disability Lawyer.
 Give LaBovick Law Group a call at (561) 625-8400 for a free case evaluation.
 We can answer any questions you may have about the disability benefit process and build you the strongest case possible.